Epicœne, or The Silent Woman: Plot

 Truewit, hoping to secure his friend's inheritance, attempts to persuade Morose that marriage would not be good for him.
 Truewit says that no matter what, Morose will find himself unhappy in marriage, regardless of whether she is pretty, ugly, rich, poor, or even if Morose loves her.
 Truewit tells Morose that it is not the women's fault; all of them are corrupted.
 He also tells Morose to kill himself instead of getting married.
 The couple are married despite the well-meaning interference of Dauphine's friend Truewit.
-Morose soon regrets his wedding day, as his house is invaded by a charivari consisting of Dauphine, Truewit, and Clerimont; a bear warden named Otter and his wife; two stupid knights (La Foole and Daw); and an assortment of Collegiates.
+Morose soon regrets his wedding day, as his house is invaded by a charivari consisting of Dauphine, Truewit, and Clerimont; a sea-captain named Otter and his wife; two stupid knights (La Foole and Daw); and an assortment of Collegiates.
 The house is overrun with noise and clamor, much to Morose's chagrin.
 Worst for Morose, Epicœne quickly reveals herself to be a loud, nagging mate.

 Mistress Otter has a dominant personality compared to her husband.
 She has the same characteristics as Katherine from The Taming of the Shrew.
 She is intimidating and in charge of domestic resources.
-She yells at him in front of Truewit and his friends and she tells him that he is sullying her image.
+She shouts at him in front of Truewit and his friends and she tells him that he is sullying her image.
 It appears that she had great options in life but she ended up settling for him.